NaviSam31/NaviSam31/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=navisam31&label=Profile%20views&color=0e75b6&style=flat" alt="navisam31" /> </p>

+I am a Cloud & DevOps Enthusiast. 🚀

+I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Spring Boot, Java, Javascript, Nodejs, MongoDB, Azure, AWS, etc.

+I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
+You'll find me watching tech-related YouTube videos when I'm not in code, fueling my curiosity.

+Feel free to connect with me @navisam1 for all things tech or just to say hello!
+Let's shape the future of tech together. 🌟

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=navisam31" alt="navisam31" /></a> </p>

   <img src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif" alt="Coder GIF" width="500">